sinc-lab/Comparison-of-Protein-learning/README.md

 Representation learning techniques are being used for encoding different types of protein information (sequence, domains, interactions, etc.) as low-dimensional vectors.
-In this study, we performed a detailed comparison of several protein sequence embeddings on several bioinformatics tasks:
+In this review, we performed a detailed comparison of several protein sequence embeddings on several bioinformatics tasks:

 * determining similarities between proteins in the embeddings projected space.